LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Experiments

 \subsection{Ablation Study}

-Table~\ref{tab:ablation} reports the ablation study on GSM8K, a standard benchmark for mathematical reasoning.
+Table~\ref{tab:ablation} reports the ablation study on GSM8K.
 Our method consists of two components: bias and variance.
 Removing the bias term (\ourmethod{} w/o bias) or the variance term (\ourmethod{} w/o var) both lead to slight drops in performance.
 Furthermore, \ourmethod{} w/o var\&fisher, which estimates the bias term using plain gradients instead of Fisher-gradient, performs slightly worse than \ourmethod{} w/o var.
 The full method (\ourmethod{}) achieves the best results, showing that both components are essential for optimal performance.
+We further provide a layer-wise ablation in Appendix~\ref{app:layer_ablation}, showing that LoRA-DA brings larger gains when applied to FFN layers, while also yielding consistent improvements on attention layers.